Longreach, Queensland: Education

 Longreach State School is a government primary (Early Childhood to Year 6) school for boys and girls at 125 Ibis Street.
 In 2017, the school had an enrolment of 197 students with 19 teachers (18 full-time equivalent) and 17 non-teaching staff (12 full-time equivalent).

 Longreach State High School is a government secondary (7–12) school for boys and girls at Jabiru Street.
 In 2017, the school had an enrolment of 179 students with 24 teachers (22 full-time equivalent) and 16 non-teaching staff (10 full-time equivalent).

 Longreach School of Distance Education is a government primary and secondary (Early Childhood to Year 10) school for boys and girls at Sir James Walker Drive.
 In 2017, the school had an enrolment of 181 students with 28 teachers (24 full-time equivalent) and 15 non-teaching staff (11 full-time equivalent).

 Longreach State School Special Education Program is a primary and secondary (Early Childhood to Year 12) special education program at Longreach State School at Kingfisher Street.

 Our Lady's Catholic Primary School is a Catholic primary (Preparatory to Year 6) school for boys and girls at 85 Eagle Street.
 In 2017, the school had an enrolment of 91 students with 10 teachers (9 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

 The town is home to the Australian Agricultural College's Longreach Campus, which prepares students for work in the agricultural and pastoral industries.
 It was known previously as the Longreach Pastoral College.
 The campus was opened in 1967.
 Adjacent to the college is the Longreach School of Distance Education, which provides lessons to remote students, formerly by HF radio but now using telephone lines.
 The agricultural college in Longreach closed December 2019.

 Media

 The Longreach Leader newspaper is issued weekly.

-The Longreach area is also served by several locally based radio stations including ABC Western Queensland, and commercial stations 4LG and West FM.
+ABC Western Queensland, a part of the ABC Local Radio network, broadcasts from studios on Duck Street in the town.